-By using (22) in (21), the contrast of objects belonging to the road plane is correctly restored.
+Using (22) in (21), the contrast of objects belonging to the road plane is correctly restored.

-6.3 Free Space Segmentation
+6.3 Free-space segmentation

-Conversely, as soon as they are darker than the sky i.e. $I < A{\infty}$, the contrast of vertical objects of the scene (other vehicles, trees, etc.) is falsely restored since their distance in the scene is largely overestimated.
-Consequently, according to (21), their intensity becomes null in the restored image thanks to the exponential formula, like in Fig. 10(b).
-This is an inconvenient of this method, which was mitigated in [28] by underestimating the value of the horizon line.
+Conversely, as soon as they are darker than the sky, i.e., $I < A{\infty}$ , the contrast of vertical objects of the scene (other vehicles, trees, etc.) is falsely restored since their distance in the scene is largely overestimated.
+Consequently, according to (21), their intensity becomes null in the restored image thanks to the exponential formula, like in Fig. 10b.
+This is an inconvenience of this method, which was mitigated in [29] by underestimating the value of the horizon line.
 However, this inconvenient can be turned into our advantage.
-Thus, by detecting the pixels whose intensity is null after contrast restoration, we easily segment the vertical objects and then segment the free space area accordingly by looking for the biggest connected component in front of the vehicle.
+Thus, by detecting the pixels whose intensity is null after contrast restoration, we easily segment the vertical objects and then segment the free-space area accordingly by looking for the biggest connected component in front of the vehicle.
 To improve the results of this last step, a morphological opening of the connected component may be performed.

-7 Experimental Validation
+7 Experimental validation

-In the previous sections, three contributions have been presented: a fog ROI segmentation method, a process to jointly estimate the horizon line and the fog density and a method to segment the free space navigation area.
+In the previous sections, three contributions have been presented: a fog ROI segmentation method, a process to jointly estimate the horizon line and the fog density and a method to segment the free-space navigation area.
 In this section, experimental results are presented to illustrate the relevance of each of these contributions.

-7.1 Fog ROI Segmentation
+7.1 Fog ROI segmentation

 The fog ROI segmentation has been tested on actual fog images as well as on synthetic images from the FRIDA database [16].
 From a qualitative viewpoint, the proposed method appears to be very effective.
 The sensitivity to the internal parameters of the method is limited.
-The limitations of the original segmentation which were outlined in section 3.4 were circumvented.
-The local gradient parameter was replaced by the γ internal parameter of the geodesic image transform.
+The limitations of the original segmentation which were outlined in Sect.
+3.4 were circumvented.
+The local gradient parameter was replaced by the $\gamma$ internal parameter of the geodesic image transform.
 Consequently, the texture of the road does not block the method anymore.
 The criteria to stop the segmentation is not so constraining.
 The abrupt transition between the road and the surface is not problematic anymore, thanks to a rough segmentation of the sky area.
 Finally, the complexity of the algorithm is much reduced and is quasi-linear.
 No recursive scheme is used anymore which may ease the implementation of the algorithm on hardware architectures.

-Fig. 11 Sample results of fog ROI segmentations obtained with the novel method on challenging images including the ones used in Fig. 3.
-The parameters of the method $\gamma = 10$ and $\tau = 5\%$.
-The original images are shown in the first and third rows.
-Results are shown in the third and fourth row.
+Fig. 11 Sample results of fog ROI segmentations obtained with the novel method on challenging images including the ones used in Fig. 2.
+The parameters of the method $\gamma = 10$ and $\tau = 5\%$ .
+The original images

-To show qualitatively the effectiveness of our method, different experimental results obtained with the same parameters ($\gamma = 10$ and $\tau = 5\%$) are shown in Fig. 11.
-The images from Fig. 3, where the original method was inoperative, are used as well as other challenging scenes that the original method was already able to cope with.
+To show qualitatively the effectiveness of our method, different experimental results obtained with the same parameters ( $\gamma = 10$ and $\tau = 5\%$ ) are shown in Fig. 11.
+The images from Fig. 2, where the original method was inoperative, are used as well as other challenging scenes that the original method was already able to cope with.
 As one can see, the segmented ROIs meet the constraints of Koschmieder's law and allow the computation of the fog density as well as of the actual position of the horizon line.

-7.2 Joint Fog Density and Horizon Line Estimation
+7.2 Joint fog density and horizon line estimation